-Psoriasis affects over 125 million people around the world – not just physically, but also socially, emotionally and financially.
+Psoriasis affects millions of people around the world – not just physically, but also socially, emotionally and financially.
 World Psoriasis Day aims to raise the profile of this debilitating disease and increase awareness of the effect it has on people’s lives.

 - Spread information